micdwill/TSP-Heuristic-and-Optimization/README.md

 ## Fast Travelling Salesperson Problem Mode

 This heuristic uses [arbitrary insertion](https://www2.isye.gatech.edu/~mgoetsch/cali/VEHICLE/TSP/TSP013__.HTM) followed by [2-opt](https://en.wikipedia.org/wiki/2-opt#:~:text=The%20main%20idea%20behind%20it,well%20as%20many%20related%20problems.) for an n-squared implementation.
 It should be noted that the second for loop in the 2-opt does not iterate through every vertex, only the first 30.
-This largely improves complexity.
+This largely improves time complexity.

 ## Optimal Travelling Salesperson Problem Mode